 - Books can be novels, non-fiction, poetry, or books in a language other than English.

 - Collect an Individual Student Reading Record from your teacher, or download a copy from the Resources tab.
 Each time you complete a book, don't forget to add it to your reading record.
 Teachers may record books on the Whole Class Reading Record.
-There are different versions for the two ways of participating, and for kindergarten to year 6, and year 7 to year 12 students.
+There are different versions for the two ways of participating, and for preschool to year 6, and year 7 to year 12 students.

 - When you have finished reading a book, ask a parent, carer or teacher to initial/verify your entry.